cagrsoft/eyes-of-god/README.md

 1. Install latest python from https://www.python.org/downloads/
 2. Open terminal
-3. Run `python -m pip install dotenv telethon`
+3. Run `python3 -m pip install dotenv telethon`

 ## How to use

-1. Add contacts to search for in `/src/input.txt` file
+1. Add telegram nicknames to search for in `/src/input.txt` file
 2. Open terminal in `eyes-of-god/src` folder (ATTENTION! you must open terminal exactly in `eyes-of-god/src` folder, to check where you are run `pwd`)
-3. Run `python ./main.py input.txt` to run the script
+3. Run `python3 ./main.py input.txt` to run the script
 4. Provide **used phone number**, **TLG_API_ID** and **TLG_API_HASH** which were created at pre-installation step
 5. See search results in `src/output.txt` file